ArcaneCircle/super-castle/README.md

 > An open mind is like a fortress with its gates unbarred and unguarded.

+*Super Castle Game* uses [natlib][nat], a highly composable library for small games.

+This is a Webxdc port of [super-castle](https://github.com/mvasilkov/super2023) written by [Mark Vasilkov][https://github.com/mvasilkov] for js13kGames in 2023.

+---

 This is a game about building a castle.
 Magnificent and sempiternal, the fortress of the mind will rise — and it begins with a single block.

 Set in the 13th century, _Super Castle_ immerses you in a captivating medieval fantasy world of some description.